tinue/apa102-pi/README.md

 - 2016-12-25: Fixed error related to 'rotate'; Removed annoying messages on console; Added a debug method
 - 2017-04-14: Merged pull request #19 from DurandA/master; Cleanup; Update README.MD, No functional changes
 - 2017-04-16: Update code to better comply with the Python style guide (PEP 8); Merged pull request from 'jmb'
-- 2017-08-26: Test with Raspbian Stretch; Update Readme.
+- 2017-08-26: Tested with Raspbian Stretch; Update Readme.